Rights of nature

 - What is the relationship between the rights of nature and environmental protection?

-The workshop is an occasion to discuss these and other questions in this rather new field of inquiry.
+The workshop welcomes abstracts that address these and other questions related to this rather new field of inquiry.